galsnir/t-sne-notebook/README.md

 A Jupyter notebook that implements **t-SNE (t-Distributed Stochastic Neighbor Embedding)** from scratch, applies it to the `digits` dataset, compares it to scikit-learn's reference implementation, and extends it with a custom `transform` step that maps unseen samples into an existing embedding.

-This was Exercise 1 of course 3945 (Machine Learning), 2025A.

 ---

 ## Table of contents